DIY Repurpose An Old Window Into A Table

 Once all the holes are drilled you can start screwing your legs into your table.
 Super easy right?
 If you choose those hairpin legs for your diy repurpose project all you need to do is screw them into the table.
 But before ordering make sure that you have enough wood on the ends of your window to screw them in.

 I didn’t want to leave the table as it was so I decided to decoupage the window glass.
 I had this old paper that I thought would be perfect for this diy repurpose project.
 I think it’s for lining drawers.
 I cut out pieces of the paper.
-Then I applied my 1Gel to the glass and added my paper.
-Next I added another coat of 1Gel on top of my paper.
+Then I applied my decoupauge glue to the glass and added my paper.
+Next I added another coat of decoupage on top of my paper.
 You may need to use your fingers to spread the gel around and get out any air bubbles.
-Once the 1Gel was dry I used a utility knife to cut off the excess paper around the window frames.
+Once it was dry I used a utility knife to cut off the excess paper around the window frames.

 As the glue was drying I started painting the legs of my table.
-I mixed French Butter and Vintage Green paint using more of the French Butter.
+I mixed yellow paint with a light green paint.
 I wanted a yellow green something similar to the leaves on the vintage paper but not exact.
 Once the legs were dry I decided to use gel stain over the paint.